cloudposse/geodesic/docs/environment.md

 - `MAP_FILE_OWNERSHIP` replaces `GEODESIC_HOST_BINDFS_ENABLED`.
 If set to true, Geodesic will use `bindfs` to map file ownership between the host and container.
 This not normally needed, as it should be handled automatically by Docker.

+Starting with Geodesic version 4.4.0:

+- `GEODESIC_DOCKER_EXTRA_ARGS` is deprecated.
+Geodesic distinguishes between options for launching a container and options for exec’ing into a running one.
+Use `GEODESIC_DOCKER_EXTRA_LAUNCH_ARGS` for container launch and `GEODESIC_DOCKER_EXTRA_EXEC_ARGS` for exec’ing into a running container.

 ### Geodesic Version 3 Environment Variables

 Below is a list of environment variables that may be visible in the shell and were present in Geodesic v3.